 London based tango orchestra “Orquesta Tangazo” is Tango Siempre’s latest musical project, a septet featuring the musicians of Tango Siempre and the Sigamos String Quartet.
 The London, UK based Tango Orquesta Tìpica recreates the lush, romantic sound of the great Argentinian orchestras of tango’s golden age in the 1930s, 40s and 50s, bringing together some of the UK’s leading exponents of tango, contemporary and world music to perform traditional, nuevo and contemporary tango music with energy and passion.

 The septet has performed on Radio 3 “In Tune” and appeared at UK venues including the Purcell Room.
-Snape Maltings Concert Hall, Bridgewater Hall Manchester, York Early Music Centre, Oxford Playhouse and the St James Theatre, and has appeared at the Tango Movement Winter for a number of years.
+Snape Maltings Concert Hall, Bridgewater Hall Manchester, York Early Music Centre, Oxford Playhouse and the St James Theatre, and has appeared at the Tango Movement Winter Ball for a number of years.

 The Sigamos String Quartet, led by Ros Stephen of Tango Siempre, specializes in collaborations with jazz and world music artists.
 The quartet has recorded three critically acclaimed albums (including “For The Ghosts Within” with Robert Wyatt) and has toured throughout the UK and Europe.
 Their recordings have been broadcast on BBC Radio 3 and 4 including Late Junction, Front Row and Jazz on 3.